This video explains how to configure a correlation engine in APEX AIOps Incident Management.

 Here comes another event.
 It’s enriched, deduplicated, and...

-Since we set the services match percentage to 80 rather than 100%, it accommodates the difference in capitalization.
+Since we set the data center match percentage to 70 rather than 100%, it accommodates the difference in capitalization.

 Now, this incident contains an infrastructure alert and an application alert on the same service in one place, and the applicable infrastructure team and the application team have been notified.